 NYC Restaurant WeekSummer Edition 2018

 NYC Restaurant Week is back with its Summer edition.
 From July 23rd through August 17th we will be able to explore Some 380 eatery in NYC and the surrounding Boroughs.
-Participating Restaurants will offer prix-fixe menu for two-course Lunch, at $26.00 and three-course Dinner, at $42.00.
+Participating restaurants will offer a prix-fixe menu for two-course Lunch, at $26.00 and three-course Dinner, at $42.00.

 Reservations opened on July 9th.
 This is the perfect opportunity to really scope out New York’s ever-expanding culinary culture.
 From Brooklyn to the Bronx we can visit our favorite restaurants or try new ones…either way it’s exciting isn’t it?